Sabirk8992/Devopsp-Project-S3-IAAC-IAM/README.md

 # Deploying S3 Bucket policy using Terraform IaC

+Your Sr. System Architech told you to deploy S3 Bucket policy using Terraform IaC for upcoming project and data storage.

-Goal of this project to create public S3 Bucket in AWS cloud and update Bucket policy to allow access to the bucket only from whitelisted public IPs.
+Goal of this project to create public S3 Bucket in AWS cloud and update Bucket policy to allow access to the bucket only from ``whitelisted public`` IPs.